MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/microsoft-store-services-sdk.md

 # Engage customers with the Microsoft Store Services SDK

-The Microsoft Store Services SDK provides features that help you make more money and engage with customers in your Universal Windows Platform (UWP) apps, such as sending targeted Dev Center notifications to your apps and running A/B experiments in your apps.
+The Microsoft Store Services SDK provides features that help you engage with customers in your Universal Windows Platform (UWP) apps, such as sending targeted Dev Center notifications to your apps and running A/B experiments in your apps.
 This SDK is an extension for Visual Studio 2015 and later versions of Visual Studio.

-> [!IMPORTANT]
+> [!NOTE]
-> To display ads in UWP apps by using controls such as **AdControl** and **InterstitialAd**, use the [Microsoft Advertising SDK](http://aka.ms/ads-sdk-uwp).
-The advertising libraries have been moved from the Microsoft Store Services SDK to the Microsoft Advertising SDK, and new advertising features and bug fixes will only be available via the Microsoft Advertising SDK.
-If you have an existing app that already uses the advertising libraries in the Microsoft Store Services SDK, your app will continue to receive ads without any code changes.
-However, the advertising libraries in the Microsoft Store Services SDK will no longer be updated, and you will need to install the Microsoft Advertising SDK to get new features and bug fixes.
+> To display ads in your UWP apps, use the [Microsoft Advertising SDK](http://aka.ms/ads-sdk-uwp) instead of the Microsoft Store Services SDK.
 For more information, see [Display ads in your app](display-ads-in-your-app.md).

 ## Scenarios supported by the Microsoft Store Services SDK